 However, organizations need to be cautious because innovations also have a dubious history.
 It is true that major disruptions in industries are always because of a radical innovation.
 Not all innovations, however, lead to disruption.
 In fact, most innovations die out without creating any impact.
 Statistically speaking, the probability of an innovation failing is extremely high.

-This implies that it is not really the expertise of generating ideas, which is the problem.
+This implies that it is not the expertise of a company in generating ideas, which is the problem.
 It is the thinking algorithm behind those ideas, which needs closer examination.
 Such an investigation would require us to not just visit the successes but also study the graveyard of failed innovations.

 Learning from Hard Sciences

 Breakthrough knowledge in hard sciences is created when a genius recognizes an anomaly with current theory – an unresolved problem, which most fellow scientists have dismissed as an experimental error or just ignored its presence.
 The obsession forces the genius to spend significant time to find an explanation for the aberration.

 After burning copious amounts of midnight oil, he or she conjectures a logical explanation, beyond the confines of current theory.
 Once this conjecture is verbalized, it is subject to rigorous criticism by peers.
 At this stage, many new theories drop out, and finally the last round of testing is carried out.

 Problem Recognition and Conjecture -> Criticism -> Testing is the accepted process of knowledge creation in hard sciences.
 At every stage, a widely accepted, rigorous method is followed.

 1. Phase of Problem Recognition and Conjecture

 On the face of it, conjecturing a solution for a problem seems easy.
 In fact, we all conjecture every other moment.
 Human beings are “meaning-making” machines.
 We continuously seek to explain phenomena around us, and hence conjecturing comes naturally to us.

 Does it mean all of us are following the first step of the scientific process?